-Your yield will be subject to a number of factors, including the rate of prepayment on the mortgage loans backing the underlying securities.
+Yields on the Mega certificates will be subject to a number of factors, including the rate of prepayment on the mortgage loans backing the underlying securities.

 Yields on the Mega certificates will be sensitive to the prepayment rate of the mortgage loans that indirectly back the Mega certificates.
 In general, the effective yield on your Mega certificates will depend upon: